A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### End of Level 1 (XP, cash and items cross check)

-  - at this point the party should have:
+  - at this point the party should have received:
     - enough XP to level up
-    - cash: 40gp
+    - cash: approximately 40gp
     - items: 2xP1, 2xP2, 2xC2, 3xC1

 ## Part 3B.
 Catacombs of Wrath (490xp, Party Level 2)